VC++ Directories Property Page (Windows)

 You now see a dialog box like this:

 Use this dialog to view the current directories.
-However, if you want to change or add a directory, it is better to use Property Manager to create a property sheet or modify the default user property sheet.
+However, if you want to change or add a directory, it's better to use Property Manager to create a property sheet or modify the default user property sheet.
 For more information, see Share or reuse Visual Studio C++ project settings.

 As shown above, many of the inherited paths are given as macros.
 To examine the current value of a macro, choose the Macros button in the lower right corner of the dialog box.
-Note that many macros depend on the configuration type.
+Many macros depend on the configuration type.
 A macro in a debug build might evaluate to a different path than the same macro in a release build.

 You can search for partial or complete matches in the edit box.
-The following illustration shows all the macros that contain the string "WindowsSDK" and it also shows the current path that the macro evaluates to:
+The following illustration shows all the macros that contain the string "WindowsSDK".
+It also shows the current path that each macro evaluates to:

 For more information about macros and why you should use them instead of hard-coded paths whenever possible, see Set C++ compiler and build properties in Visual Studio.